Find out which services and goods relating to welfare are exempt from VAT, and if welfare services and goods that you provide can be exempt from VAT.

 - state regulated private welfare institutions or agencies

 Supplies of welfare advice or information made by a trading subsidiary of a charitable body are not covered by the reduced rate.

 6.3 Ways the welfare advice or information can be given

 It can be given in any form.
 Examples include:

 - DVD or video

 This list is not exhaustive.

-If you supply welfare advice or information in the form of a book, leaflet, pamphlet or similar item then your supply will be zero rated if it meets the conditions set out in Notice 701/10 Zero-rating of books.
+If you supply welfare advice or information in the form of a book, leaflet, pamphlet or similar item then your supply will be zero-rated if it meets the conditions set out in Zero rating books and printed matter (VAT Notice 701/10).